 “What’s the ROI on that?”

 If that question makes you panic, you’re not the only one.
-A startling 65% of marketers don’t have confidence in their ability to measure the impact of their marketing investments.
+A startling 61% of marketing leaders don’t have confidence in their ability to measure the impact of their marketing investments.

 This is because marketers get distracted in the hunt for that elusive “right” ROI number and miss what’s right in front of them.
 ROI isn’t a calculation you rush through at the end of a marketing campaign or to wrap up quarter-end reporting.
 It’s more than a math problem.
 It’s your North Star.